 Non-linear trellis codes satisfy both requirements.
-A design criteria for NL-TCM codes was introduced, and tight analytical bounds on their performance over the Z-Channel, were computed.
+A design criteria for NL-TCM codes was introduced, and bounds on their performance were computed.
 Furthermore, by concatenating these codes with high-rate block codes we can achieve a good part of the capacity of the channel with a very low BER and a very fast decoder.
 An important feature of this solution is that the achieved sum-rate remains basically unchanged as the number of users increases as shown in section V for the 6-user and 100-user case.
-This result makes this solution especially attractive for a large number of users, where coordination becomes an issue.
+This result makes this solution especially attractive compared to coordinated solutions for a large number of users, where coordination becomes an issue.